 Baby food in Japanese is called Rinyushoku (離乳食; literally “food separated from milk,” refers to food given to a baby between 5/6mo to 18mo).
 In Japan, babies typically begin eating solids after the 5-6 month checkup.

-Information regarding Rinyushoku is largely based on the guidelines by the Japanese Ministry of Health, Labour, and Welfare (MHLW).
+Information regarding Rinyushoku is primarily based on the guidelines of the Japanese Ministry of Health, Labour, and Welfare (MHLW).
 It is established by a board of doctors, healthcare providers, and registered dieticians.
-The guidelines range from the size and softness of the cooked vegetables, the thickness of the rice porridge when certain foods can be given to the baby… it’s quite specific!
+The guidelines range from the size and softness of the cooked vegetables to the thickness of the rice porridge when certain foods can be given to the baby… it’s pretty specific!

 For the most part, regardless of what baby food recipe book you pick up, you won’t find conflicting information regarding types of food and the stages given.
 Because of this consistency, most parents and childcare facilities follow these guidelines (MHLW 2019 info in Japanese).

-Other non-MHLW approved baby food practices have slowly gained traction in Japan among some parents and pediatricians.
-Notably baby-led weaning (BLW), the practice of babies self-feeding finger foods rather than being spoon-fed (I personally did a mix of purees and BLW).
-There are some books and resources in Japanese, but most babies are spoon-fed initially until they move on to more solid foods and are able to use utensils.
+Other non-MHLW-approved baby food practices have slowly gained traction in Japan among some parents and pediatricians.
+Notably, baby-led weaning (BLW) is the practice of babies self-feeding finger foods rather than being spoon-fed (I did a mix of purees and BLW).
+There are some books and resources in Japanese, but most babies are spoon-fed initially until they move on to more solid foods and can use utensils.

 2. Emphasis on introducing Japanese food

-In Japan, babies are given rice, tofu, natto, seaweed, dashi, and other Japanese ingredients at an early stage.
-Parents then gradually incorporate more foods and dishes to a simplified Ichiju Sansai meal around 2 years old.
+In Japan, babies are given rice, tofu, natto, seaweed, dashi, sweet potato, and other Japanese ingredients at an early stage.
+Parents then gradually incorporate more foods and dishes into a simplified Ichiju Sansai meal around two years old.

 3. Pressure to make baby food from scratch

-Perhaps this is a universal headache felt by parents around the world, but there is tremendous pressure to prepare baby food from scratch!
+Perhaps this is a universal headache parents feel worldwide, but there is tremendous pressure to prepare baby food from scratch!
 While there is a diverse and affordable selection of ready-made baby foods, most Japanese baby food cookbooks feature labor-intensive recipes of pureeing, straining, mashing, and grinding meats and vegetables by hand.

 Many cookbooks emphasize that preparing baby food from scratch is an act of love during a relatively short period of a child’s life.
-This may be true, but it is quite the hurdle for any parent whether s/he is additionally balancing work or not.
-In fact, a 2016 poll to Japanese guardians by the MHLW found that 33.5% of responders said that their top concern regarding baby food is preparing it.
-Talking to friends with children, many said that they struggle to feed their children nutritious, homemade food without overburdening themselves with all the cooking.
+This may be true, but it is quite the hurdle for any parent whether s/he is additionally balancing work.
+A 2016 poll of Japanese guardians by the MHLW found that 33.5% of responders said that their top concern regarding baby food is preparing it.
+Talking to friends with children, many said they struggle to feed their children nutritious, homemade baby food without overburdening themselves with all the cooking.

-As for Japanese pre-made baby foods, the food companies must align with the guidelines by the MHLW.
+As for Japanese pre-made baby foods, the food companies must align with the guidelines of the MHLW.
 They undergo rigorous screening and must label their products according to the appropriate months.
-These baby foods are available powdered, freeze-dried, retort pouches, and containers for easy prep.
+These baby foods are available in powdered, freeze-dried, retort pouches and containers for easy prep.
+They tend to be free of additives, fragrances, and artificial colors and have food allergies listed in the package.

 Despite its wide availability, I felt a slight twinge of guilt picking up a few pre-made meals for convenience.
-There are many cookbooks that help you meal prep for the week.
-However, I found that a mix of store-bought baby foods and foods prepared from scratch was a healthy balance for both myself and my baby.
+Many cookbooks help you meal prep for the week.
+However, I found that a mix of store-bought baby foods and homemade food was a healthy balance for me and my baby.
+I heavily relied on my hand blender and stocked the freezer with purees and different textures of foods.

 4. Resources for baby food

-When researching baby food in the U.S., I noticed that there are lots of amazing resources by registered dieticians and feeding specialists.
-This information is shared on their websites, Instagram accounts, or paid seminars (I personally relied on @feedinglittles, @solidstarts, and @newwaysnutrition).
+When researching baby food in the U.S., I noticed many excellent resources by registered dieticians and feeding specialists.
+This information is shared on their websites, Instagram accounts, or paid seminars (I relied on @feedinglittles, @solidstarts, and @newwaysnutrition).

-While these extremely qualified and tech-savvy individuals provide a tremendous amount of quality research-based information, I found it curious that U.S. government agencies weren’t actively promoting their resources on baby food (there are some, as this page by the U.S. Department of Agriculture).
-It seemed like most parents were off on their own to find reliable information.
-Of course, as a multicultural and diverse country like the U.S., a blanket guideline that considers all the various food cultures and observances would be near impossible.
-It makes sense that parents go seek information that suits their family’s and babies’ needs.
+While these extraordinarily qualified and tech-savvy individuals provide a tremendous amount of quality research-based information, I found it curious that U.S. government agencies weren’t actively promoting their resources on baby food (there are some, as this page by the U.S. Department of Agriculture).
+It seemed like most parents were off to find reliable information.
+Of course, in a multicultural and diverse country like the U.S., a blanket guideline that considers all the various food cultures and observances would be near impossible.
+It makes sense that parents seek information that suits their family’s and babies’ needs.

 In Japan, it’s a stark contrast with an abundance of books on baby food, most following the MHLW guidelines.
 Plus, many pediatrician clinics, local municipal offices/wards, and NPOs offer seminars and workshops for new parents (in person or online, and most are free!) to learn more about baby foods.

-When my daughter had her 5/6 month checkup at our ward office, the pediatrician gave us a booklet of baby food recipes and directed me to a link to online classes if I was interested.
-I ended up picking a baby food cookbook at the bookstore and mostly followed along.
+When my daughter had her 5/6 month checkup at our ward office, the pediatrician gave us a booklet of baby food recipes and directed me to a link to online classes if interested.
+I picked a baby food cookbook at the bookstore and mostly followed along.

 Basic Japanese Foods Given to Babies

 So, what do we feed babies in Japan?
-I’ll be sticking to the 5 months – 18 months period when babies experience their first taste of Rinyushoku.
-Once the baby graduates from Rinyushoku, the next step is called Youjishoku (幼児食; literally “toddler food,” refers to foods post-Rinyushoku up until around 5 years old).
+I’ll stick to the 5-month to 18-month period when babies experience their first taste of Rinyushoku.
+Once the baby graduates from Rinyushoku, the next step is called Youjishoku (幼児食; literally “toddler food,” refers to foods post-Rinyushoku up until around five years old).

-Babies are exposed to a variety of Japanese and non-Japanese foods through their baby food journey.
+Babies are exposed to various Japanese and non-Japanese foods through their baby food journey.
 In this article, I’ll be focusing only on Japanese food.

 1. Rice

 No price for guessing this right: a Japanese baby’s very first food is white rice.
-It is our number one staple food after all.
-Rice is easily digestible, versatile, affordable, and rice allergens are relatively uncommon.
-Babies are first given a very watery rice porridge called Jubai Gayu (10倍粥; literally “ten times rice porridge,” which is white rice cooked with 10 times the amount of water).
-Then gradually given less watery porridge over the next several months.
+It is our number one staple food, after all.
+Rice is easily digestible, versatile, and affordable, and rice allergens are relatively uncommon.
+Babies are first given a watery rice porridge called Jubai Gayu (10倍粥; literally “ten times rice porridge,” which is white rice cooked with ten times the amount of water).
+Then, gradually given less watery porridge over the next several months.

 This porridge can be made by adding extra water when cooking rice in the rice cooker.
-Or microwaving cooked rice with water, then ground up to a somewhat smooth paste.
-It’s also available in powdered form, which just needs to be reconstituted.
+Or microwaving cooked rice with water and grinding it to a smooth paste.
+It’s also available in powdered form, which must be reconstituted.

 2. Dashi

-To add some flavor to purees and rice porridge, babies are given small amounts of dashi (Japanese soup stock).
-Made with water steeped in kombu seaweed and sometimes bonito flakes, dashi is a favored choice over salt, soy sauce, or miso because of its low sodium content.
-A little bit of dashi adds a boost of taste to the food, especially for babies learning new flavors.
+Babies are given small amounts of dashi (Japanese soup stock) to add some flavor to purees and rice porridge.
+Made with water steeped in kombu seaweed and sometimes bonito flakes, dashi is preferred over salt, soy sauce, or miso because of its low sodium content.
+A bit of dashi adds a taste boost to the food, especially for babies learning new flavors.
 It’s also used to thin out purees.

-As powdered dashi tends to have additives and a lot of salt, homemade dashi is recommended, whether fish-based, mixed, or vegan (kombu or shiitake).
-You can also find low sodium dashi packets suitable for babies.
+As powdered dashi tends to have additives and a lot of salt, homemade dashi, whether fish-based, mixed, or vegan (kombu or shiitake), is recommended.
+You can also find low-sodium dashi packets suitable for babies.
 Leftover dashi can be frozen in ice cube trays for easy use next time.

 Dashi can be given to babies in the early 5-6 month period.